 Still, there are researchers that insist God re-created the world as we know it today.
 If there was, indeed, a gap of unknown limits between Genesis 1:1 and Genesis 2:2, there is no absolute biblical proof.
 Without proof, it is only speculation.
 And “even if there were some kind of pre-creation catastrophe, there is not any shred of evidence to prove the existence of any kind of human race existing at that time.”15

+The Bible is a history of humankind created by God.
+If there was ever a previous non-human, but intelligent, life form living on this planet in the distant past, there is no reason to expect it to be listed within a human historical document.
 The ideas and evidence have been presented and it is your choice of what to believe.
-But for me, until I can find evidence otherwise, the word “replenish” in Genesis 1:28 (and similar verses) printed in The King James Version, as well as some other versions, definitely means “fill.”
-While I truly believe that science is not the enemy of faith and that science and Christian doctrine can be accommodated together, this does not include forcing scripture to fit some questionable scientific theory.
+But for me, until I can find evidence otherwise, the word ‘replenish’, as used in Genesis 1:28 (and similar verses) printed in The King James Version, as well as some other versions, definitely means ‘fill’.

 Copyright © 2019 Dr. Ray Hermann

 → Leave comments at the end, after References & Notes.

 OBS respects your privacy and is compliant with the European Union GDPR regulation.

 - The Authorised Version of the English Bible, (London: Cambridge, at the University Press, 1909), [The 1900 Authorized KJV, Cambridge edition].